 Orchestra Unwrapped is generously supported by a number of trusts, foundations, companies and individuals.
 In order to continue the project in future years, the Philharmonia is seeking additional funding.
 Find out how you can support the project here.

-Current supporters include: Anvil Arts, Ernest Cook Trust, Mr Graham Edwards, The Maud Elkington Charitable Trust, Pick Everard, The Golsoncott Foundation, The Monument Trust, The Prince of Wales's Charitable Foundation, The Rotary Club of Leicester Novus, S.F.I.A.
-Education Trust Limited, Trapston and Raunds Rotary Club, Burley Appliances, The Edith Murphy Foundation and many other anonymous individuals...
+Current supporters include: Anvil Arts, Ernest Cook Trust, Mr Graham Edwards, Pick Everard, The Monument Trust, Burley Appliances, The Edith Murphy Foundation, The Andor Charitable Trust, Friends of Arts in Education - Leicester and many other anonymous individuals...